san-sei/documents/content/en/docs/administration/Introduction.md

 ---
 title: "Introduction"
 description: "Overall description"
-lead: "The IDmelon FIDO Orchestration Platform helps organizations simply and quickly deploy secure passwordless authentication for their users.
+lead: "The IDmelon FIDO2 Orchestration Platform helps organizations simply and quickly deploy secure passwordless authentication for their users.
 Features like Security Key as a Service, FIDO2 managed security keys, and fully automated FIDO2 lifecycle are patented and unique approaches that help organizations enhance their workforce authentication security overnight.
-No more dealing with purchase and distribution of hardware FIDO security keys as organizations can use whatever device their users have as a FIDO2 security key.
+No more dealing with purchase and distribution of hardware FIDO2 security keys as organizations can use whatever device their users have as a FIDO2 security key.
 It can be an Access Card, a Key FOB or a smartphone."
 date: 2022-02-16T18:14:02-08:00
 lastmod: 2022-02-16T18:14:02-08:00
 draft: false